Sivaraghavi/Multiplayer-Virtual-Reality-with-Spectator-using-Nomrcore/README.md

-# Virtual Reality Multiplayer with AR Spectator using Normocore
+# Multiplayer Virtual Reality with Spectator using Normcore

-# [Project Title]

 An immersive multiplayer experience in virtual environments with support for  spectatorship